 One of the most exciting updates for ChatGPT just dropped - "Advanced Data Analysis" (since publishing this is now integrated into GPT-4).
 This means you can now use ChatGPT to get insights about your health, like the graph below showing my daily steps data as a graph:

-Quick answer: ChatGPT with Advanced Data Analysis (ADA) allows you to upload data to then easily and quickly extract advanced insights from this data.
+Quick answer: ChatGPT with Advanced Data Analysis (ADA) allows you to upload data to easily and quickly extract advanced insights and visualization for this data.
 Detailed answer: ChatGPT with Advanced Data Analysis is a feature of OpenAI's ChatGPT that enables ChatGPT to understand and execute Python code.
 This allows it to perform computations, manipulate data, create visualizations, and more, all within the context of the ongoing conversation.
 You can access this feature by simply clicking the dropdown on ChatGPT Plus accounts where it says GPT-4 and then select the tool (see the screenshot above).